 How To Disable Comments on WordPress Posts

-The good news is, you have the ability to disable comments on your WordPress posts with ease.
-What’s more, with comments disabled, you can eliminate the time you would otherwise spend moderating your posts.
+The good news is, you have the ability to turn off comments on your WordPress posts with ease.
+What’s more, with comments disabled, you can eliminate the time you would otherwise spend moderating your blog posts.

 In this article, we’ll discuss the reasons you may want to consider disabling comments.
 We’ll then show you how to disable comments on WordPress posts – both manually, and with the help of plugins.
 Let’s get started!

 There are myriad reasons you may want to consider disabling comments on your WordPress posts.
 These include: